Federal Energy Regulatory Commission, Department of Energy.

-Abstract: Reliability Standard BAL-001-TRE-01 applies to entities registered as Generator Owners (GOs), Generator Operators (GOPs), and Balancing Authorities (BAs) within the Texas Reliability Entity region.
+Abstract: TRE Reliability Standards apply to entities registered as Generator Owners (GOs), Generator Operators (GOPs), and Balancing Authorities (BAs) within the Texas Reliability Entity region.

 The information collection requirements entail the setting or configuration of the Control System software, identification and recording of events, data retention, and submitting frequency measurable events to the compliance enforcement authority (Regional Entity or NERC).

 Submitting frequency measurable events.
-As per Requirement R1, the BA has to identify and post information regarding Frequency Measurable Events (FME).
+The BA has to identify and post information regarding Frequency Measurable Events (FME).
 Further, the BA has to calculate and report to the Compliance Enforcement Authority data related to Primary Frequency Response (PFR) performance of each generating unit/generating facility.

 Data retention.
 The BA, GO, and GOP shall keep data or evidence to show compliance, as identified below, unless directed by its Compliance Enforcement Authority to retain specific evidence for a longer period of time as part of an investigation.
 Compliance audits are generally about three years apart.

-- The BA shall retain a list of identified Frequency Measurable Events and shall retain FME information since its last compliance audit for Requirement R1, Measure M1.
+- The BA shall retain a list of identified Frequency Measurable Events and shall retain FME information since its last compliance audit.

-- The BA shall retain all monthly PFR performance reports since its last compliance audit for Requirement R2, Measure M2.
+- The BA shall retain all monthly PFR performance reports since its last compliance audit.

-- The BA shall retain all annual Interconnection minimum Frequency Response calculations, and related methodology and criteria documents, relating to time periods since its last compliance audit for Requirement R3, Measure M3.
+- The BA shall retain all annual Interconnection minimum Frequency Response calculations, and related methodology and criteria documents, relating to time periods since its last compliance audit.

-- The BA shall retain all data and calculations relating to the Interconnection's Frequency Response, and all evidence of actions taken to increase the Interconnection's Frequency Response, since its last compliance audit for Requirements R4 and R5, Measures M4 and M5.
+- The BA shall retain all data and calculations relating to the Interconnection's Frequency Response, and all evidence of actions taken to increase the Interconnection's Frequency Response, since its last compliance audit.

-- Each GOP shall retain evidence since its last compliance audit for Requirement R8, Measure M8.
+- Each GOP and GO shall retain evidence since its last compliance audit.

 The Commission estimates the annual public reporting burden for the information collection as: